microsoft/vcpkg-docs/vcpkg/users/buildsystems/manual-integration.md

+---
+title: Manual Integration
+description: Integrate vcpkg into any buildsystem, such as meson or autoconf.
+---

 # Manual Integration

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/buildsystems/manual-integration.md).**

 When installing libraries, vcpkg creates a single common layout partitioned by triplet.

-The root of the tree in classic mode is `[vcpkg root]/installed`.
-The root of the tree in manifest mode is `[vcpkg.json directory]/vcpkg_installed`.
+The root of the tree in [Classic Mode](../classic-mode.md) is `<vcpkg root>/installed`.
+The root of the tree in [Manifest Mode](../manifests.md) is `<vcpkg.json directory>/vcpkg_installed`.

 Underneath this root, in a subfolder named after the triplet:

 * Header files: `include/`
 * Release `.lib`, `.a`, and `.so` files: `lib/` or `lib/manual-link/`
 * Release `.dll` files: `bin/`
-* Release `.pc` files: `lib/pkgconfig/`
+* Release `.pc` files: `lib/pkgconfig/` or `share/pkgconfig/`
 * Debug `.lib`, `.a`, and `.so` files: `debug/lib/` or `debug/lib/manual-link/`
 * Debug `.dll` files: `debug/bin/`
-* Debug `.pc` files: `debug/lib/pkgconfig/`
+* Debug `.pc` files: `debug/lib/pkgconfig/` or `debug/share/pkgconfig/`
-* Tools: `tools/[portname]/`
+* Tools: `tools/<port>/`

-For example, `zlib.h` for `zlib:x64-windows` in classic mode is located at `[vcpkg root]/installed/x64-windows/include/zlib.h`.
+For example, `zlib.h` for `zlib:x64-windows` in classic mode is located at `<vcpkg root>/installed/x64-windows/include/zlib.h`.

 See your build system specific documentation for how to use prebuilt binaries.
-For example, `Makefile` projects often accept environment variables:
+For example, Makefile projects often accept environment variables:

 ```sh
 export CXXFLAGS=-I$(pwd)/installed/x64-linux/include